Explore health content from A to Z.

 I need information about...

 Your teenager is having surgery.
-You may have concerns about how your teenager will cope with this experience.
+You may have concerns about how your teenager will cope.
 Knowing what to expect can help you and your teenager feel better about surgery.
-Read this sheet to learn more about how you can help prepare your teenager for surgery.

 Teenagers are old enough to understand the details of surgery.
 Talk to your teenager about surgery as soon as it is scheduled.
-Following are ways you can help prepare your teenager for surgery:
+Following are ways you can help prepare him or her for surgery:

-Respect your teenager’s opinions and right to make choices.
-Allow your teenager to be a part of decisions about his or her surgery.
+Respect your teen’s opinions and right to make choices.
+Allow him or her to be a part of decisions about his or her surgery.

 Talk to your teenager about what will happen in the hospital.
 Help your teenager understand the reason for surgery.
-Refer your teenager to books or Internet resources to learn more about it, if needed.
+Refer him or her to books or Internet resources to learn more about it, if needed.